DamnWidget/anaconda/README.md

 Anaconda architecture
 ---------------------

-Anacondas is an `asynchornous client-server` architecture application.
+Anacondas is an `asynchronous client-server` architecture application.
 It starts a new server instance for any open Sublime Text window that contains Python code.

 Because that architecture, **anaconda** can lint or complete with python interpreters different than the built-in Sublime Text 3 python interpreter (3.3).
 It can complete all the python code that the configured interpreter can see and lint files for that version of the interpreter.